Snowy1803/Snowy1803/README.md

 —> It is [open source](https://github.com/Snowy1803/FrenchRepublicanCalendar)
 - Orbe pour Pronote *(now unavailable)*
 - The [GRPH programming language](https://github.com/grph-lang/grph), made for drawing shapes and animating them procedurally
+- [SnowHex](https://github.com/Snowy1803/SnowHex), a hex editor with syntax highlighting for GIF

 All my iOS apps are written in ✨ _SwiftUI_ ✨